reddy-j-harshith/Heat-Ledger/README.md

-### Blockchain Application
+# Heat-Ledger

-Welcome to the Blockchain Application project!
-This repository contains the implementation of a blockchain application using the Libp2p library.
+Welcome to the Heat-Ledger!
+This project is the implementation of a blockchain application using the go-libp2p library.

 ## Table of Contents